 Types of Nuclear Reactions

 Nuclear reactions can be of two kinds: fission and fusion reactions.
 Fission is widely practiced and constitutes, in simple terms, the ‘splitting up’.
 Of a heavy nucleus, such as that of uranium or plutonium, to produce energy along with a combination of lighter elements and various nuclear by-products.
 Nuclear fusion, on the other hand, constitutes joining two lighter atoms together to produce a heavier atom.
 It produces much more energy than fission reactions.
-However, as I'll explain later in the article, the full potential of nuclear fusion hasn't yet been realized.
+However, as I'll explain later in the article, the full potential of nuclear fusion hasn't yet been realised.
 Sufficient research hasn't been made to enable it being used on a commercial scale.

 The process of nuclear fission was discovered by Otto Hahn in 1938.
 Hahn was an eminent German chemist, renowned not only for his academic merits.
 Also for his open opposition of Nazi Germany’s anti-Semitic policy.
 He discovered that neutron bombardment of uranium produced barium and krypton along with neutrons.
 Hahn was, at first, baffled by the results of his experiments, which didn't fit the existing scientific paradigm as nuclear fission hadn't been invented yet.
 His exiled colleague, Lise Meitner, confirmed that the result was due to nuclear fission.
 Meitner’s cousin, Otto Frisch, confirmed Hahn’s results experimentally.
 Since then, nuclear power has risen in prominence, both as a useful boon and a destructive bane.
 While nuclear power remains the most effective power source available to mankind right now, the ever-present threats of the risky nuclear technology, ably demonstrated by the nuclear bombings of Hiroshima and Nagasaki and the Chernobyl and Fukushima-Daiichi reactor accidents, can't just be ignored.